Thinkwise/docs/docs/sf/subjects.md

 ![](../assets/sf/image190.png)

-Figure 141: 'Default settings' for the tables tab
+*'Default settings' for the tables tab*